 Every owner of a Meccano Outfit should join the Meccano Guild.
 This is a world-wide organisation, started at the request of Meccano boys.
 Its primary object is to bring boys together and to make them feel that they are all members of a great brotherhood, each trying to help others to get the very best out of life.
 Its members are in constant touch with Headquarters, giving news of their activities and being guided in their hobbies and interests.
-A leaflet containing full particulars of the Guild and an application form is included in this Book.
+Write for full particulars and an application form to the Secretary, Meccano Guild, Binns Road, Liverpool 13.